Malé Ludince

 Malé Ludince (Kisölved) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1293.

 Geography

 The village lies at an altitude of 136 metres and covers an area of 6.803 km².
 It has a population of about 205 people.

+Population

 Ethnicity

 The village is approximately 83% Magyar and 17% Slovak.

 Facilities

 The village has a public corner shop, public nursery and a football pitch.